RickStrahl/BlogPosts/2022-09/Fix-localhost-not-working-with-https-for-Development/FixLocalhostNotWorkingWithHttpsForDevelopment.md

 Not so in Edge!

 ### localhost `http://' links get forced to `https://`
 So you might think - screw all this `https://` bullshit, lets just use plain old `http://`.
-You Heathen, you! `http://` is so frowned upon these days.
+You Heathen, you!

 So for the Vite server, if I don't use the `--https` flag and serve plain `http://` content, I have another problem: Going to `http://localhost:3000` Edge immediately redirects me to `https://localhost:3000` and then fails with a protocol error: